Thursday, October 23, 2014

 Your "Demeanor" During T'ai Chi Practice

-Looking at some older pictures of myself during practice, I look very serious.
-Almost stern.
-I am serious during practice but I'm also happy.
 It's good to have a "lightness of being", not just in your physical body but also in your mental aspect.
-You know how you feel when you are looking at something beautiful?
-That feeling comes through in your facial expression.
-A little smile and a softness comes across your face.
+Think of how you feel when you are looking at something beautiful.
+Your inner feeling is usually expressed in a faint smile and a softness come across your face.

-Yesterday, I reminded students to consider their facial expression during practice.
-Have the sensation that you are looking at something beautiful, because you are.
-You are looking at the beauty that is you, performing this beautiful practice, focused in the present moment.
-Typically, when I remind students to perform the t'ai chi movements in an effortless and tension-free way, I'm referring to the physical body.
-It's good to remember to also be tension-free in our thoughts.
+I remind students to consider their facial expression during practice.
+Feel the sensation as if you are observing something beautiful, because you are.
+You are observing all the beauty that is you, performing this beautiful practice moment to moment.
+Often, when I remind students to move in an effortless, tension-free way, I'm referring to the physical body.
+You also want to be tension-free in your thoughts.
 Let go of judgmental and negative thoughts about yourself and others.
-Looking at those earlier pictures of myself was a reminder to be tension-free in my whole being.
+Looking at those early pictures of myself was a reminder to be tension-free in my body and mind.